Super-operator structures and no-go theorems for dissipative quantum phase transitions: Introduction

 Like quantum phase transitions in closed systems \cite{Sachdev2011}, a dissipative phase transition is characterized by a non-analytic dependence of steady-state expectation values on system parameters.
 This, in turn, requires a non-analytic change in the steady-state density matrix and, hence, a level crossing \cite{Kato1995}.
 So, the spectral gap $\Delta$ of the Liouvillian needs to close at the transition point \cite{Kessler2012-86,Minganti2018-98}.

-In this paper, we describe classes of Liouvillians that can be brought into block-triangular form by operator basis transformations, which are in general non-orthogonal.
+In this paper, we describe classes of Liouvillians that can be brought into a block-triangular form by operator-basis transformations.
+These transformations are in general non-orthogonal and can, for example, be found using symmetries and other dynamical constraints.
 The Liouvillian spectrum can then be assessed through the spectra of the blocks on the diagonal.
 If the blocks are all Hermitian, the spectrum is completely real.
 The eigenvalues of sums of such Liouvillians obey Weyl ordering relations, which can result in bounds on the gap and, hence, preclude steady-state phase transitions (Sec.~\ref{sec:Real}).
-This class of open systems encompasses, for example, the Davies generators \cite{Davies1979-34,Spohn1978-19,Spohn1978-38,Alicki2007} that arise in the context of thermalization for systems that are weakly coupled to baths.
-We then generalize further to Liouvillians that can be brought into block-triangular form but have non-Hermitian blocks on the diagonal, and we discuss ways to bound their spectral gaps (Secs.~\ref{sec:BT-nH} and \ref{sec:BT-nH-example}).
+This class of open systems encompasses, for example, the Davies generators \cite{Davies1979-34,Spohn1978-19,Spohn1978-38,Alicki2007} that arise in the context of thermalization for systems that are weakly coupled to thermal baths.
+We then generalize further to Liouvillians that can be transformed to block-triangular form but have non-Hermitian blocks on the diagonal, and we discuss ways to bound their spectral gaps (Secs.~\ref{sec:BT-nH}, \ref{sec:BT-nH-example}, and \ref{sec:BT-nH-quadratic}).
 All results are illustrated with exemplary many-body lattice models.
 The block-triangular structures can make (seemingly) perturbative treatments exact in the sense that effective Liouvillians coincide with specific diagonal blocks in the block-triangular representation and, hence, yield exact Liouvillian eigenvalues.
 Exploiting the block structure also makes numerical approaches more efficient and can lead to integrable subproblems.